On the Model Update Strategies for Supervised Learning in AIOps Solutions: Experiment Design

 Prior works propose various methods~\cite{gama2004learning, harel2014concept, nishida2007detect} in detecting concept drift in mining stream data.
-In this work, we apply these methods to detect changes in the operation data and update the models only when detecting drift in data distribution to preserve model performance while minimizing maintenance costs.
-Same as the periodical retraining approach, we set the length of the sliding window as half of the number of time periods in the whole dataset (i.e., 14 days for the Google dataset, 18 months for the Backblaze dataset, and 4 weeks for the Alibaba dataset).
+In this work, we apply these methods to detect changes in the operation data and update the models only when detecting drift in data distribution to preserve model performance while minimizing maintenance needs.
+Similar to the periodical retraining strategy, we set the length of the sliding window to half the number of time periods in the whole dataset (i.e., 14 days for the Google dataset, 18 months for the Backblaze dataset, and 4 weeks for the Alibaba dataset).
 Algorithm~\ref{alg:concept_drift_experiment} describes how we retrain the models when an occurrence of concept drift is detected and how we evaluate the model performance.

 \textbf{Concept drift detection methods}.
 We consider three methods for detecting concept drift and apply them in Algorithm~\ref{alg:concept_drift_experiment}.
 The three methods are the Drift Detection Method (DDM)~\cite{gama2004learning}, the PERM concept drift detection method~\cite{harel2014concept}, and the STEPD concept drift detection method~\cite{nishida2007detect}.